saltstack/salt/doc/topics/installation/debian.rst

 .. __: https://github.com/saltstack/salt/downloads

-.. admonition:: Installing ZeroMQ on Squeeze (Debian 6) n the primary way you want to manage your machines you may either want to visit the section regarding Salt States, or the section on Modules.
+.. admonition:: Installing ZeroMQ on Squeeze (Debian 6)

     There is a `python-zmq`__ package available in Debian \"wheezy (testing)\".
     If you don't have that repo enabled the best way to install Salt and pyzmq